ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. The release builds will be created in `P:\Kits$\CompGroup\ICP\Releases\X.x.m`
 1. Create a released version in the [releases table](https://github.com/ISISComputingGroup/IBEX/wiki#releases) (including link to release notes)
 1. Update the versions of MySQL and Java being deployed associated with the release in the release notes.
 1. Move the changes which have been merged into the release from the dev page to the new release notes page for the version.
+1. Add relevant changes to a scientist demo release page and link to [sprint demos page](https://github.com/ISISComputingGroup/IBEX/wiki/Timetable-for-sprint-demos).
 1. Update the [user manual](https://github.com/ISISComputingGroup/ibex_user_manual/wiki) with any relevant changes
 1. Visit each instrument and check for change which are not summarised on the [IBEX wiki](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information).
 Do this by running git status in the EPICs directory and looking at the diff.